NUJ Paris calls out Global Security Law

 In response to the French government announcing a rewrite of article 24 of the Global Security Law, our colleagues in the four French journalists unions are calling for the withdrawal of all the proposals in the law that could affect liberty and the work of the media.
 Trade unions and other civic society organisations have joined forces and called for further protests this Saturday.

-This website has has a copy of the derogation form that needs to be filled out by media workers planning to attend one of the events.
+More information is available on the Coordination Stop Loi Sécurité Globale website, which has has a copy of the derogation form that needs to be filled out by media workers planning to attend one of the events.

 Several journalists were attacked while working covering events on 28 November, including at least one member of the NUJ.
 Some have been subjected to violence by the police.
 Others have not been able to identify their aggressors.

-Following the NUJ Paris meeting last week, branch secretary Chris Myant issued the following statement to our four French sister unions:
+Following the NUJ Paris branch meeting last week, secretary Chris Myant issued the following statement to our four French sister unions:

 "It is when governments say journalists should not do something that we know this is precisely what they should be doing.
 Using the law to directly, or indirectly, deter journalists from carrying out their responsibility to inform, to investigate and to publish is never acceptable.